Is my pet eligible for John Lewis Pet Insurance?

 Your pet's breed

-The age of your pet: older pets are more likely to need medical treatment and very young animals may not yet have a fully developed immune system.
+The age of your pet.
+Older pets are more likely to need medical treatment.
+Whereas very young animals may not have fully developed immune systems

 Claims on your policy